 Funding Limits: The total maximum amount to be requested is $25,000.

-Interim & Final Reporting Requirements: A project update meeting and mid-term progress report will be requested by the Office of Technology
+Interim & Final Reporting Requirements: A project update meeting and mid-term progress report will be requested by the Office of Technology.
+Each awardee is required to submit a Final Progress Report as noted in the award letter.

-Proposal Submission: Applications will be available beginning August 15th.
-Submit applications electronically to TaShavia Beverly-Prince email@example.com Enter in the email subject line: PTEF-2016.
+Proposal Submission: Applications are available now.
+Submit applications electronically to firstname.lastname@example.org.
+Enter in the email subject line: PTEF-2018.
 Guides to aid in completing the "pitch deck" application can be found on the Resources page.

 Organized in September 2016, the Angel Network is in the early stage itself.
 The online application process is functional now.
 Submissions will be carefully screened and presented to local angel investors.
 The fund will target startups with a product ready to be scaled-up.
 Pitch deck presentations to angels and an inventors active engagement with the startup funded is expected.
 For additional information and to best position your application, contact the OTC.